Small Bowel Cancer: Diagnosis

 How small bowel adenocarcinoma is diagnosed

-There are many tests used for diagnosing small bowel cancer.
+There are different tests used for diagnosing small bowel cancer.
 Not all tests described here will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 • The type of cancer suspected